nhatnambui/toguru-scala-client/README.md

 If you use the `PlayClientInfoSupport`, you may force feature activation regardless of the conditions you specify in your `JSON` feature config by setting a query param, a request Header, or a cookie.
 This order of mentioning the variants is also the order of precedence, so query param has precedence over cookie.
 All the keys are case insensitive.

-*IMPORTANT*: Please be aware that god mode only works if the feature is defined in the registry, i.e. the json in classpath or S3 contains the given feature.
-If the feature is NOT present, and you define your features like above ```override def languageDropdown = Feature("language-dropdown").getOrElse(AlwaysOffFeature)``` then the state defined by getOrElse(STATE) wins and forcing the feature to a specific state will not work
+*IMPORTANT*: Please be aware that GodMode will work even if that Feature is not defined in the Registry or the Registry fails to load.
+This means that `AlwaysOnFeature`/`AlwaysOffFeature` objects will be overridden by the GodMode.

 ### Query Param